willGraham01/PiranhasHalfyord/setting.md

 The mages guild is located to the south of the great market.
 It is a detached building, contrary to the rest of the street, and has 3 stories.
-The top floors are lodgings for permanent staff, whilst the middle floor serves as the boarding house and kitchen for visitors.
+The top floors are lodgings for permanent staff, whilst the middle floor serves as the boarding house and kitchen for visitors, and houses the research lab.
 The ground floor has a reception desk for enquires and the shop front.

 ### The Magistrates Office